tagomobile/api/README.md

 * 201 - Item was successfully created.
 The Location header returned contains the URL to the newly-created item.
 * 400 - Wrong input parameter.
 See response content for details.
 * 401 - User not found.
 No user was found for granted ApiKey.
-* 403 - Access dinied.
+* 403 - Access denied.
 User with granted ApiKey don't have access to requested resource.
 * 404 - The requested resource could not be found.
 See response content for details.
 * 500 - Internal Server Error.
 See response content for additional details.
 We are notified about any server error and will resolve it shortly.